-Permanently restricted funds also include conservation easements on lands in Utah, which are valued at \$1,295,000 as of December 31, 2014 and 2013, and are restricted in perpetuity for specified uses of the lands as discussed in Note 12.
+Permanently restricted funds also include conservation easements on lands in Utah, which are carried at \$2,295,000 as of December 31, 2015 and 2014, and are restricted in perpetuity for specified uses of the lands as discussed in Note 12.
 The conservation easements have no annual earnings.